-- Hypertension (high blood pressure) McLaren has a program "Down with Hypertension".
-Call Customer Service at (888) 327-0671 to enroll in this program. - Cholesterol Have your cholesterol checked regularly, follow a low cholesterol diet and visit your doctor regularly.
-You can visit WebMD.com for tips to lower your cholesterol. - Diabetes McLaren has a free Diabetes Disease Management Program.
-Call Customer Service at (888) 327-0671 to learn more.
+- Hypertension (high blood pressure) McLaren has a program "Down with Hypertension."
+Call Customer Service at (888) 327-0671 (TTY:711) to enroll in this program. - Cholesterol Have your cholesterol checked regularly, follow a low cholesterol diet and visit your doctor regularly.
+You can visit WebMD.com for tips to lower your cholesterol.
+WebMD.com does not replace the medical advice from your doctor. - Diabetes McLaren has a free Diabetes Disease Management program.
+Call Customer Service at (888) 327-0671 (TTY:711) to learn more.